Gaia3D/F4DConverter/README.md

 > Beside above formats, other formats which are supported by Assimp may be supported.(NOT TESTED!!)
 >
 > In this version, .JT(Jupiter Tessellation, a kind of cad design format) is not included.
+>
+> As you know, the file extension .gml and .xml are not only used in citygml.
+So we are considering if we have to limit the file extension for citygml.

 ## necessary libraries for F4DConverter ##
 - OpenSceneGraph 3.4.0 : http://www.openscenegraph.org